History of WMUR-TV in Timeline

 August 31, 1997: WFFF-TV Begins Broadcasting

-On August 31, 1997, WFFF-TV began broadcasting, becoming the first Fox affiliate to serve a portion of the Burlington–Plattsburgh media market, prior to which W16BC was the only Fox affiliate in that market.
+On August 31, 1997, WFFF-TV began broadcasting, ending W16BC's status as the only Fox affiliate serving a portion of the Burlington–Plattsburgh media market.

 November 1998: WMUR-TV Begins Broadcasting on UHF Channel 59